 I cut appliques on my Brother Scanncut machine.
 And I will show you how to use the cutting machine to cut fabric.

 I used my embroidery machine to sew around applique edges.

-And I used a very simple self binding method to finish the table runner.
-It’s very easy and fast spring sewing project.
+And I used a very simple self-binding method to finish the table runner.
+It’s a very easy and fast spring sewing project.